What is Prostate cancer?

 By doing so, we can avoid unnecessary treatments while at the same time, catch the disease early before distant spread should it worsen.

 Active surveillance may be suitable for you if you have small volume of disease, low grade disease or multiple medical problems.

 For localised disease, removal of the entire prostate gland aims to cure patients of prostate cancer.
 At the same time, lymph nodes can be taken to assess for any potential early spread.

 The open approach involves an approximately 10cm incision below the belly button to access the prostate.
 Once the gland is removed, dissolvable sutures reconnect the urethra to the bladder and a urinary catheter is inserted.
 The operation takes around 2-3 hours and most patients go home after 3 days.

-Urinary continence is maintained in 95% of patients and erectile function can also be preserved in some men.
+Urinary continence is maintained in 95% of patients and erectile function can also be preserved in many men.

 Robotic assisted surgery, where available, aims to achieve the same goals of cure, but with a minimal disruption of anatomy.
 The operation is performed via 5 small "keyholes" with the robotic arms under the full control of the surgeon.
 Benefits include less blood loss, less time off work and most patients return home the next day.
 3D cameras and magnification also help identify the nerves and muscles which help improve erectile function and urinary continence.

 Kenny performs both open Radical Prostatectomy and Robotic Assisted Laparoscopic Prostatectomy.